mliew21396/remote-work-u2/week-6/9-gps2-2/README.md

 Look at the output.
 Look at the input (it's in the other file).
 Explain what the program is doing.

 ## Release 1: `require_relative`
-Write a comment explaining the require_relative statement - You should be somewhat familiar with this by now - it's in every `spec.rb` file.
+Write a comment explaining the require_relative statement - you should be somewhat familiar with this by now - it's in every `spec.rb` file.
 What does it do?
 How does it work?

 ## Release 2: Analyze `state_data`
 Take a look at the `state_data` file.
 What is going on with this hash?
 What does it have in it?
 (HINT: There are two different syntax used for hashes here.
 What's the difference?)
 I refer to this giant hash as a "hashy hash;" why do you think that is?